mysticcoders/www/_drafts/build-a-fast-api-with-bottlepy.md

 - configuring for CORS
 - configuring for proxies and firewalls that block all but HEAD, GET, and POST
 - configuring for middleware
+- adding oauth to the mix (this actually requires that we write a bottle-based impl)
 - link off to the docker and python article

 Ciao!